eaglezoli/obsidian/10. Bilateral/Research Log.md

 - Two vessel stiffnesses – healthy and unhealthy (need to determine elasticities)
 ## Data Analysis
 ![[Wiki#^ml-methods]]

+- **Visualisation**
+	- Double check
+		- LOESS curve – should be more curved?
+		- Boxplot – why are both channels the same?
+			- Do with specific FR and HRs

+- **Cross Correlation**
+	- Looks good
+	- To do
+		- Healthy vs unhealthy
+		- Red vs infrared
+		- Export as table

+- **Mixed Effects Model**
-- **Mixed effects model** has funnel shape
+	- Funnel shape residuals
 		- Tried log transform of AUC
 			- Helped, but still funnelled the other way
 - **Next**
 	- Just go with the mixed effects models as it is (with the funnel)
 	- Currently just linear, try upgrade to non-linear